Loading...

 Comprehensive toolkit for validating, linting, testing, and analyzing Helm charts and their rendered Kubernetes resources.
 Use this skill when working with Helm charts, validating templates, debugging chart issues, working with Custom Resource Definitions (CRDs) that require documentation lookup, or checking Helm best practices.

-This skill should be used when the user asks to "set up ESLint", "configure ESLint rules", "fix ESLint errors", "migrate to flat config", or needs guidance on JavaScript/TypeScript linting best practices.
+This skill should be used when the user asks to "scan Python code for security issues", "set up Bandit", "configure bandit security linting", "fix bandit warnings", or needs guidance on Python static security analysis with Bandit.